DerkBarten/SpaceFortress/README.md

 * SpaceFortress

 ### OpenAI Gym
 A toolkit for developing and comparing reinforcement learning algorithms.
-It supports teaching agents everything from walking to playing games like Pong or Go.Gym will create an environment in which the learning algorithm wiil learn the game.
+It supports teaching agents everything from walking to playing games like Pong or Go.
+Gym will create an environment in which the learning algorithm wiil learn the game.

 ### Simple DQN
 Deep Q-learning agent for replicating DeepMind's results in paper "Human-level control through deep reinforcement learning".
 It is designed to be simple, fast and easy to extend.
 This algorithm will be used.to learn the game.